 Hill Center is located in the Old Navy Hospital in Southeast.
 It is a small room on the second floor and nice sound.
 They sell beer, wine and snacks.
 Hill Center is located at 921 Pennsylvania Avenue in Southeast DC.
 Parking is tight, But there is a parking lot at Tyler Elementary School for events that start after four if all else fails.

 The Howard Theatre is a recently renovated historic theater.
 It holds 600 people for seated shows, 1,000 for standing shows.
 Whatever it says on the ticket, there is always some seating, and sometimes significantly more than "standing room only" would indicate.
 They have a full menu for some shows, snacks for others, and a full bar.
 Seats come with a $10 minimum.
 Balcony seating is now all tables.
 Tickets are available from the box office (noon to 5 or later Tuesday to Sunday) or the web site, which uses TicketWeb.
 The Howard Theatre is located at 620 T. Street in Northwest DC.
 Parking is available on the street, in a lot on the corner of 7th and T, and there is valet parking as well.
 Some or all of the parking can be purchased in advance.
-And parking on the street is possible.
+Parking on the street is possible and there is a parking lot across the alley from it.
 Box office is 202-803-2899.
+Howard Theater is a Union Stage Presents venue.

 Jammin'; Java is a coffeehouse and bar located in Vienna, Virginia.
 It seats maybe 100 for seated shows, and holds up to 200 for shows with less seating.
 You can now pick some seating in advance when purchasing tickets.
 But if you buy general admission for a show with less seating, you might want to arrive early.
-They appear to be handling their own ticketing.
+Jammin' Java is a Union Stage Presents venue.
 They have a fair and reasonably priced selection of beer, and serve food in baskets.
 They are all ages all the time.
 Jammin' Java closes at midnight during the week, and at 2 am on Friday and Saturday.
 The address is 227 Maple Ave East, in Vienna, Virginia.
 703-255-1566.

 The Lincoln Theatre is a remodeled old theater with seating left in place.
 Mostly floor, slanted as it should be, but also side boxes and a shallow balcony.
 The venue is generally all ages.
 Pretty Limited beer and wine selection in the lobby, don't know about the upstairs bar.
 Tickets are sold by TicketMaster.
 It is located at 1215 U Street in Northwest DC.
 202-888-0500.
 Tickets available through TicketFly, the box office (open noon to start of headliner on show days), and the 9:30 and Merriweather Post box offices.